ajnarayan/ajnarayan.github.io/content/about.md

 ---

 # COLOPHON
 To write this website, I mainly used [Sublime Text](https://www.sublimetext.com/) for editing.
-The website is compiled using [Hexo](https://hexo.io/) - A static site generator framework written in Node.js.
+The website is compiled using [Hugo](https://gohugo.io/) - A static site generator framework written in Go.

 This website is published on [Github](https://www.github.com) using Git.
 All the code for this website is freely [available](https://github.com/ajnarayan/ajnarayan.github.io).

-The theme for this website can be found [here](https://github.com/probberechts/cactus-dark).
+The Inspiration and credit for this theme - [github repo](https://github.com/prakhar1989/hugo-blog).

 <div class="image ">